ASHA + AND = Better Together: SLP & RD Collaboration in Dysphagia

 A joint press release from January 31, 2017 highlighted how patient safety is a joint focus for SLPs and RDs:

 “The Academy of Nutrition and Dietetics (AND) and the American Speech-Language-Hearing Association (ASHA) together announce their support of a new global initiative (IDDSI) to standardize diets for the treatment of people who suffer from swallowing disorders.”

 IDDSI had a great presence at FNCE this year with dieticians and speech-language pathologists presenting together in an educational session and in the expo hall.
 Many industry partners were also helping to promote and educate about the new IDDSI framework.
 Some dieticians questioned if they could expect the support of their fellow SLPs, and IDDSI assured them that this initiative has the full support of both of our organizations.
 Implementation will take time, though.
 Start now with raising awareness.
 (Read more on why we need to standardize: My first blog called: “Diet Safety: Terminology & Definitions Matter,” and my second blog: “No Dysphagia Diet Modification Without Standardization.”)
-The next steps will be to prepare our facilities and eventually adopt the IDDSI framework by January 1, 2019.
+The next steps will be to prepare our facilities and start the adoption process to the IDDSI framework by May 1, 2019.
 (Read more about early adopters of the IDDSI framework: See IDDSI publication on the Kempen Pilot – about a hospital in Germany.
 See also My Interview with another Early Adopter).
 IDDSI encourages frequent monitoring throughout this process of change.
 See this “MAPA” process in the picture below.
 MAPA will guide the transition to IDDSI, and the word just happens to spell “map” in Spanish, as noted by Luis F. Riquelme, PhD, CCC-SLP, BCS-S.